pemariano/TitanicML/README.md

 1. We need to create the # creates the feature layer.
 Divide the feature into it's classes:
 - Numerical features: Fare.
 - Bucketized features: Age, FamilySize.
 With intervals (10,2) repectively.
-- Categorical features: Sex, Pclass.
+- Categorical features: Sex, Pclass (ticket class).

 2. Create the feature columns and joins them in a Layer.